• Skip to primary navigation

 What are the Fellowship Requirements?

+II.
+Complete 80% of the brief written homework assigned prior to

 III.
-Complete brief written homework assignments prior to each seminar.

-IV.
-Demonstrate basic competence of ethical concepts and their applications in a final oral examination regarding an ethics topic or case.
+Demonstrate basic competence of ethical concepts and their applications in a case discussion or topic presentation at the in-person meeting during Surgical Education Week in 2027.

 Who are the EthoS Faculty?